 When it comes to the Annual Election Period or “AEP,” being on schedule is very important.
-For 2022 coverage the timeline began on October 15th and ran through December 7th.
+For the 2022 plan year the Medicare AEP began on October 15th and ran through December 7th.
 For those interested in taking on the coverage for Medicare Advantage, the enrollment timeframe is available from January 1st to March 31st, 2023.
 This is the Medicare Advantage Open Enrollment, otherwise known as “MA OEP.”
 It’s important to remember that this is available to those already enrolled in Medicare Advantage plans.
 This is also the time frame in which one can adjust from Medicare Advantage to the Original Medicare plan.
 In addition, there is the option for those are near the inception of their Medicare eligibility who can take advantage of the Initial Coverage Election Period, or “ICEP.”
 This time is designated for those who are newly eligible for Medicare to begin enrolling in the Medicare Advantage Plan for the first time.
 This happens at a different time of year than the Medicare Advantage Open Enrollment (MA OEP).
 It’s important to identify when the right time is for you to enroll as there are very few exceptions that fall into the Special Election Period.
 These exceptions, are limited to specific life events such as marriage or losing other health coverage elsewhere.

 The principal criteria for determining eligibility with Medicare is age.
 In order to qualify you must be 65 years of age.
 If you are not yet 65 there are some specific conditions that would make you eligible like Lou Gehrig’s disease or End-Stage Renal Disease (ESRD).
 If you have one of these conditions or have additional questions about your eligibility, contact The Health Exchange Agency directly to discuss your specific options.
 Specified conditions are important to disclose in order to properly qualify an individual for coverage during an ongoing health concern.